Ernest Fisk: Career

 When first visiting Australia in mid-1910 he demonstrated the Marconi Apparatus for the Orient Steam Navigation Company.

 22 September 1918 he proved the possibility of direct radio communication from the UK to Australia by Billy Hughes and Sir Joseph Cook, receiving the first such message at his Sydney home, "Lucania".
 A memorial was erected on 14 December 1935 to celebrate the achievement.

 In August 1919, Sydney received its first demonstration of radio telephony.

 Throughout his career he held many key positions in the electronics industry.
 In the 1950s he predicted that color televisions would be in world-wide use within 30 years, and solar power would be used to cool and heat houses.

-Fiskville, Victoria, about 10 kilometres south of Ballan, is named after him.
+The CFA Training College, Fiskville, about 10 kilometres south of Ballan, Victoria, is named after him.
 From 1927 to 1969 it was the location of the shortwave wireless transmitting complex operated by AWA as part of the Imperial Wireless Chain.